Is There A Cure For Hate?

 In fact, the Trump administration in 2017 rescinded funding that targeted domestic extremism.

-The administration, instead, has focused almost exclusively on threats from Islamist extremists and what it sees as the security and social menace of undocumented immigrants including, again, whipping up anti-immigrant sentiment ahead of the mid-term elections.
+The administration, instead, has focused almost exclusively on threats from Islamist extremists and what it sees as the security and social menace of undocumented immigrants including, again, whipping up anti-immigrant sentiment ahead of the midterm elections.

-Two: There's no consensus on what really works
+2) There's no consensus on what really works

-The research done, so far, shows that adherence to white supremacist beliefs can be addictive.
+The research done so far shows that adherence to white supremacist beliefs can be addictive.
 Some who try to leave can "relapse" and return to the hate fold.

-But Simi says, "we're really very much in the early days."
+But Simi says, "We're really very much in the early days."

 And there is no consensus yet on what works best over the long haul.

-Academically, there's been more attention and research on interventions with American gang members or would-be Jihadists.
+Academically, there has been more attention and research on interventions with American gang members or would-be Jihadis.

-And while there is some crossover, far-right hate comes with ideological baggage often absent in gangs and is different than the religion-infused Jihadist belief system.
+And while there is some crossover, far-right hate comes with ideological baggage often absent in gangs and is different from the religion-infused Jihadi belief system.

-Can racist radicals and home-grown rightwing violent extremists successfully be rehabilitated and reenter civil society?
+Can racist radicals and homegrown right-wing violent extremists successfully be rehabilitated and re-enter civil society?

-"The answer to that question is absolutely 'yes,'" Simi says.
+"The answer to that question is absolutely 'yes,' " Simi says.

-The groups with the best approach, he says, seem to be those who partner with a broad section of civil society — educators, social workers, health care and police — to tackle the full range of problems someone swept up into an extremist world might face.
+The groups with the best approach, he says, seem to be those that partner with a broad section of civil society — educators, social workers, those in health care and police — to tackle the full range of problems someone swept up into an extremist world might face.

 They may need additional schooling or employment training, he says or "maybe they have some housing needs, maybe they have some unmet mental health needs," such as past trauma or substance use problems.

-It's a more holistic approach that, in the end, he says is far more effective and less costly than prison and packing more people into the already overcrowded U.S. criminal justice system.
+It's a more holistic approach that he says, in the end, is far more effective and less costly than prison and packing more people into the already overcrowded U.S. criminal justice system.

-But that "wrap-around services" model is also labor intensive, expensive and hard to coordinate.
+But that "wraparound services" model is also labor-intensive, expensive and hard to coordinate.

 It's also severely hampered, Simi says, by America's woefully inadequate drug treatment and mental health care systems.